 Telnet is a long-time favorite for troubleshooting connection issues.
 It can be used to attempt to connect to a server on a given port.
-Generally you can quickly ascertain whether sometime is "listening" on the remote side--which will confirm that (1) you can get to the remote server from your test box, and (2) that a server is running and bound to the specified port you requested.
+Generally you can quickly ascertain whether something is "listening" on the remote side--which will confirm that (1) you can get to the remote server from your test box, and (2) that a server is running and bound to the specified port you requested.

 More specifically, telnet can be used to test HTTP scenarios, effectively stripping through all the friendly layers a browser usually hides from web visitor eyes.
 Troubleshooting HTTP using telnet is a great way to review exactly what is getting returned to your browser during a web request for a particular url.
 This allows you to see headers and collect other information related to the web server.